Ruggero Bonomi: World War II

 On 12 December 1940, six months after Italy's entry into World War II, he was promoted to Air Brigade General (equivalent to air commodore) and appointed commander of the 15th Bombardment Brigade, equipped with Fiat BR.20 Cicognas.
 As deputy commander of the Corpo Aereo Italiano, he led the bombers during operations against Great Britain.
 After his return to his Italy he assumed the interim command of the "Drago" Bombardment Division, and then the direction of the 3rd Department of the General Staff in Rome.
 During his activity he maintained daily contacts with the highest military and civil authorities, carrying out inspections in Libya and Sicily, and on 31 December 1941 he was appointed commander of the Air Force of Tripolitania.
 On 5 January 1943 he was repatriated for a short period of convalescence, but he never returned to Libya, as on 6 February he assumed command of the Auxiliary Aviation of the Navy (MARINAVIA), taking over from General Alberto Briganti.
 He held this post until the proclamation of the Armistice of Cassibile, on 8 September 1943.

-On 9 September he went to the Ministry of the Navy in search of orders, and there he had a meeting with Admiral Luigi Sansonetti, Deputy Chief of Staff of the Navy, who told him that he was dependent on the Air Force and that he had to go to the aforementioned Ministry to receive the requested orders.
-He then went to the Ministry of Air Force where the Deputy Chief of Staff of that armed force, General Giuseppe Santoro, told him that his units were under the Ministry of the Navy, and there he would have to go to receive orders.
+On 9 September he went to the Ministry of the Navy in search of orders, and there he had a meeting with Admiral Luigi Sansonetti, Deputy Chief of Staff of the Navy, who told him that he was dependent on the air force and that he had to go to the aforementioned Ministry to receive the requested orders.
+He then went to the Ministry of Aeronautics, where the Deputy Chief of Staff of the Air Force, General Giuseppe Santoro, told him that his units were under the Ministry of the Navy, and there he would have to go to receive orders.
 Santoro also informed him that all the ministers and chiefs of staff of the armed forces had left Rome for an unknown destination.
 Returning to his office, on the afternoon of the same day he issued orders for the transfer of the aircraft stationed in the Aegean to Brindisi, and of those of Provence to La Spezia.
 All aircraft unable to be transferred were to be destroyed, and ground personnel had to join, where possible, any units of the Army or Navy that might be present in the area.
 On 10 September he met with General Aldo Urbani, former head of cabinet of the Air Force Minister General Renato Sandalli, who had remained in his post.
 General Urbani was appointed Commissioner of the Air Force in Rome, and tried to help him save what could be saved from the Germans, while avoiding the total breakdown of the units.
 He was later contacted by some Air Force officers and invited to meet with Minister Alessandro Pavolini, to join the newly established Italian Social Republic, but never having been a member of the Fascist Party, he declined the invitation.